Frequently Asked Questions (FAQ)

 What is the Food Like?

 It is GOOD!
 By operating out of basecamps we offer quality, fresh ingredients with a wide variety of options.
 We are able to serve those who may have special dietary needs such as gluten-free and vegetarians.
-Students will also have the opportunity to eat “out” a couple of times together at local restaurants.
+On most of our trips, the group will have an opportunity to eat “out” together at a local restaurant.

 Blog: Good Food Means Happy Teenagers